 “Patterns of Coffin Reuse from Dynasties 19 to 22,” in Ancient Egyptian Coffins – Past – Present – Future, Dawson, Julie and Helen Strudwick (eds.), Oxford, Oxbow Books (2019).

 “Coffin Reuse in Dynasty 21: A Case Study of the Bab el Gasus Coffin in the Museo Archeologico,” in: Gate of the Priests, Volume 1: The Lot V at Florence Egyptian Museum, Rogerio Sousa, ed.
 (2018).

 “Coffin Reuse in Dynasty 21: A Case Study of the Coffins in the British Museum,” in Ancient Egyptian Coffins: Craft traditions and functionality, Taylor, J. & M. Vandenbeusch, eds., British Museum Publications on Egypt and Sudan 4, London, Peeters Publishers (2018).

-“The End of the New Kingdom in Egypt: How Ancient Egyptian Funerary Materials Can Help Us Understand Society in Crisis,” in: The Ramesside Period in Egypt: Studies into Cultural and Historical Processes of the 19th and 20th Dynasties, Proceedings of the International Symposium Held at Heidelberg, 5th to 7th June, 2015, Ute Rummel and S. Kubisch, eds., Sonderschrift des Deutschen Archäologischen Instituts, Abteilung Kairo, Wiesbaden (2017 forthcoming).
+“The End of the New Kingdom in Egypt: How Ancient Egyptian Funerary Materials Can Help Us Understand Society in Crisis,” in: The Ramesside Period in Egypt: Studies into Cultural and Historical Processes of the 19th and 20th Dynasties, Proceedings of the International Symposium Held at Heidelberg, 5th to 7th June, 2015, Ute Rummel and S. Kubisch, eds., Sonderschrift des Deutschen Archäologischen Instituts, Abteilung Kairo, Wiesbaden (2018).

 “The Life of the Egyptian Coffin: Preliminary Report,” Backdirt 2016, Cotsen Institute of Archaeology (University of California Los Angeles), 32-37.